trueos/trueos-docs/trueos-handbook/using.rst

   to add other users to this group.
 Change the default :command:`sudo` configuration using :command:`visudo` as the superuser.

-* :wiki:`AES instruction set` (AESNI) support is loaded by default for the Intel Core i5/i7 processors that support this encryption set.
+* :wiki:`AES instruction set <AES_instruction_set>` (AESNI) support is
+  loaded by default for the Intel Core i5/i7 processors that support this encryption set.
 This support speeds up AES encryption and decryption.

 * **Automatic notification of security advisories:**
   The |sysadm|